ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 2. TLVs:
     * `swap_party_expand_sign_id` (40600)
       - Length: 16
-      - Value: The sidepool identifier of the sidepool whose swap party begins now.
+      - Value: The sidepool identifier of the sidepool which the pool follower is providing signatures for.
       - Required.
     * `swap_party_expand_sign_signatures` (40602)
       - Length: 192 (= 6 * 32)